AnujKV123/expense-tracker/README.md

 # 💰 Expense Tracker

-A minimal and functional web application to track your expenses.
-Built with React (frontend) and Supabase (backend).
-Deployed using Supabase or similar platforms.
+A fully functional expense-tracking web application built with React for the frontend and Supabase for the backend.
+The backend is deployed on Supabase, while the frontend is hosted on Netlify

 ## 🚀 Features